The Legendary Penis of Drukpa Kunley in Bhutan

 Other depictions of the Divine Madman

-In addition to being a spiritual lady magnet and all-round demon fighter, he was not a fan of wearing many clothes (I don’t think he’d get far walking around in society today).
-So when he’s depicted in intricate wall murals seen inside temples throughout Bhutan, he is easy to spot because he’s the only one never wearing a shirt.
+Nevertheless, this nudist behaviour is depicted in intricate wall murals seen inside temples throughout Bhutan.
+He is easy to spot because he’s the only one never wearing a shirt.
 In one hand he often has a cup of wine, and in the other, he carries a bow and arrow.
 Archery happens to be the national sport of Bhutan.
 Coincidence?
 I like to think not.

 Apparently the younger generation aren’t as crazy about all the penis art everywhere like their elders.
 Bhutan’s older generation take the phallus symbol seriously, as both representative of protection and fertility.

 Personally, I hope the legend of Drukpa Kunley will continue to live on in the form of giant penises painted on walls for many future generations to come.
+Long may it continue.

 Why you will find penis murals in Bhutan